deanpeters/product-manager-prompts/prompts/reverse-engineer-ISO29148-to-PRD-prompt-template.md

 4. Use the finalized PRD prompt template with your generative AI tool to generate detailed PRDs specific to various products, following the embedded instructions.

 ## Attribution:
-This is a template for generating fill-in-the-blanks PRD prompts from ISO 29148 by Dean Peters, 24Mar24, inspired by the structured approach to capturing stakeholder and business requirements.
+This is a template for generating fill-in-the-blanks PRD prompts from ISO 29148 by Dean Peters, 24 Mar 24.
+It is inspired by product management past webinars for Productside.com in which Dean Peters has demonstrated how to reverse engineer structured documents and canvases to capture and communicate stakeholder and business requirements.

 ## Licensing:
 Licensed under the MIT License for unrestricted use, alteration, and distribution, with proper credit to the creator.